 - No more than two courses from any single department

-- No more than 6 credit hours from units outside the College of Arts and Sciences
+- A minimum of 9 credit hours from the College of Arts and Sciences

 - No more than 3 hours of internship and 3 hours of independent readings credit